scarletcomply/license-finder/README.md

 ## Overview

 `license-finder` is a Clojure library that finds the licenses of the dependencies used in your Clojure(Script) projects.
-The library supports `deps.edn`, `shadow-cljs.edn`, and `package.json` (with npm's `package-lock.json`).
+The library supports `deps.edn`, `shadow-cljs.edn`, `package.json` (with npm's `package-lock.json`) and `project.clj` (Using Borkdude's lein2deps to convert the project and extract licenses).
 With it, you can easily generate a report of the licenses used by your project's dependencies, making it easier to comply with open source licenses and legal requirements.

 ## Use Cases